 Consult a rheumatologist whenever there are doubts about the diagnosis.

 Currently, there is no cure for RA and maybe until a cause of RA is known, it will probably not be possible to eradicate the disease completely.
-However, immediate treatment is crucial and there are currently treatments with very effective medications.
+However, immediate rheumatoid arthritis treatment in Delhi is crucial and there are currently treatments with very effective medications.

 Current methods of treatment focus on:

-The treatment program will be adapted according to your needs taking into account the severity of the arthritis, if there were other clinical conditions and your own lifestyle.
+The program of rheumatoid arthritis treatment in Delhi will be adapted according to your needs taking into account the severity of arthritis if there were other clinical conditions and your own lifestyle.
 Your doctor and other members of your health care team will work together to find the best treatment program for you.

 Your medical assistance team

-The rheumatologist can coordinate your care with the family doctor, with a doctor specializing in internal medicine (an internist), or with other health professionals who often play important roles to help you control RA, including:
+The best rheumatologist in Delhi can coordinate your care with the family doctor, with a doctor specializing in internal medicine (an internist), or with other health professionals who often play important roles to help you control RA, including:

 WHAT MEDICATIONS ARE USED?